 Courses offered and descriptions (Current courses and old courses)

 Intensive Semester at Bard - August in Berlin

 Intensive study of a foreign language helps to create a highly effective and axciting learning environment for those who wish to achieve a high degree of proficiency in the shortest possible time.
-German Immersion is designed to enable students with little or no previous experience of German to complete the equivalent of 2 years of college-level German within five months (spring semester at Bard for 12 credits, plus August in Germany for 4 additional credits).To achieve this goal, students take fifteen (15) class hours per week during the semester at Bard, and twenty (20) hours per week during the month of August at ECLA, Bard's sister institution in Berlin.
+German Immersion is designed to enable students with little or no previous experience of German to complete the equivalent of 2 years of college-level German within five months (spring semester at Bard for 12 credits, plus August in Germany for 4 additional credits).To achieve this goal, students take fifteen (15) class hours per week during the semester at Bard, and twenty (20) hours per week during the month of August at Bard College Berlin.
 Each participant will be able to enroll concurrently in one other course at Bard.
 This will allow students to pursue a more balanced study program or to fulfill certain requirements (e.g., First-Year Seminar).

 Before the program begins, participants may travel in Europe on their own, or find jobs or internships in Germany.

 Bard College Berlin